JeremiahKaren/35percent.github.io/letters/Nov2016_response_to_ombudsman_draft_decision.md

 ## Paragraph 16
 We feel that the outline audit procedure proposed by the Council is inadequate.

-In addition to what is proposed, the Council should cross check delivery data with the government's [CORE lettings data system](https://core.communities.gov.uk/); the annual audit should be subject to verification by external auditors; and formally approved by both the planning committee and the Council's Cabinet.
+In addition to what is proposed, the Council should cross check delivery data with the government's [CORE lettings data system](https://core.communities.gov.uk/), the annual audit should be subject to verification by external auditors, and formally approved by both the planning committee and the Council's Cabinet.
 This will help ensure accuracy and improve accountability.

 We believe that the planning committee has an important role to play, as this is the body which determines how much social rented housing should be delivered by a development scheme in the first instance, and is therefore in the best position to confirm that the provisions intended have been achieved.
+Its meetings are public and the body has formal oversight in place.

-## Paragraph 20
+## Paragraph 20 (NOT SURE ABOUT THIS, FEELS LIKE WE'RE TELLING THEM HOW TO RUN THINGS.
+IN TRUTH WE DON'T KNOW WHAT THE 60K IS FOR AND THAT'S THE REAL PROBLEM, ERGO WOULD FOCUS ON THAT IF AT ALL.
+THE ARGUMENT STANDS, BUT IS MORE FOR THE BLOG.)
 We note that Southwark has agreed to allocate £60,000 to pay for software and staffing resources for monitoring purposes (response to Ombudsman's question 6).
 We think that this is a very small amount and is wholly insufficient.

 Southwark charges developers a 2% administration fee on the sum total of financial S106 contributions agreed, among other things for the purpose of monitoring S106 conditions.
 As can be seen from the table below this amounts to a considerable sum each year.
 We believe that for more of it should be invested to ensure that the S106 affordable housing conditions are monitored and enforced.